Fair Enough? A map of the current limitations of the requirements to have fair algorithms: Sensitive attributes choice

 This issue arises whenever we assess discrimination with respect to groups: achieving some form of parity at the group level may hide disparities \emph{within} the group, e.g. at the intersection of multiple sensitive characteristics. \citet{kearns2018} call this phenomenon \emph{fairness gerrymandering}.
 It is true that this drawback might be easily resolved, in principle, by conducting a fairness evaluation on all potential sensitive group intersections.
 Unfortunately, this is not a very practical solution, since the number of subgroups to take into account increases exponentially as more dimensions are added, and similarly, the number of data samples in each subgroup rapidly decreases, making it extremely difficult to draw any reliable statistical conclusion~\citep{roy2023multi, kong2022}.

-\cite{roy2023multi} further underline that the multi-dimensional aspect of discrimination exacerbates the already mentioned issues of aggregation and categorisation of individuals into groups, and is of course very much connected to the choice of protected groups.
+\citet{roy2023multi} further underline that the multi-dimensional aspect of discrimination exacerbates the already mentioned issues of aggregation and categorisation of individuals into groups, and is of course very much connected to the choice of protected groups.

-\begin{ambiguity}[Intersectional bias] Is it fair enough to evaluate unjust discrimination with respect to \textbf{sensitive attributes separately}?
-If not, which \textbf{combinations of sensitive characteristics} should we give priority to (given that we cannot realistically hope to assess all possible combinations)? \end{ambiguity}
+\begin{openpoint}[Intersectional bias] Is it fair enough to evaluate unjust discrimination with respect to \textbf{sensitive attributes separately}?
+If not, which \textbf{combinations of sensitive characteristics} should we give priority to (given that we cannot realistically hope to assess all possible combinations)? \end{openpoint}